KristinaLerman/kristinalerman.github.io/index.md

-## About Kristina Lerman
+## About
-I am a Principal Scientist at USC Information Sciences Institute and holds a joint appointment as a Research Associate Professor in the USC Viterbi School of Engineering's Computer Science Department.
-My research focuses on applying network- and machine learning-based methods to problems in social computing.
+Kristina Lerman is a Principal Scientist at USC Information Sciences Institute and holds a joint appointment as a Research Associate Professor in the USC Viterbi School of Engineering's Computer Science Department.
+Her research focuses on applying network- and machine learning-based methods to problems in social computing.

 ## Research Interests
 **Social Networks:** complex systems, social computing, mathematical analysis.